Pearl 2

 No analysis available

-The remarks directly state that Friday night fireworks are visible from the unit/balcony, which satisfies the requirement for a fireworks view from the building.
-This is strong public-remarks evidence.
+The remarks explicitly confirm that Friday night fireworks can be viewed from a unit balcony.
+This directly satisfies the requirement for fireworks views from the building.

 No analysis available